Masking update: As of November 18, 2025, masks are required in patient care areas, patient rooms and waiting rooms.

 Pharmacists

-The pharmacists in the NICU specialize in working with preterm babies.
-They work closely with the medical team to ensure that babies receive the most appropriate medications for their individual needs.
+Pharmacists in the NICU specialize in working with preterm babies.
+They work closely with the medical team to ensure that babies receive the medications that are most appropriatefor their individual needs.
 They are available to answer any questions you may have about your baby’s medication.

 Spiritual care providers

-Spiritual care providers provide specialized care offering comfort and spiritual support based on your own individual beliefs and values.
+Spiritual care providers offer specialized care, providing comfort and spiritual support based on your own beliefs and values.

 Occupational therapists and physiotherapists